-Below are all of the staff picks from previous months.
+Below are the staff picks from the previous month.

 Current Staff Picks